temple-geography/census-gis/Shift-Share Analysis.md

 6. Industry (Screen 6 of 7): NAICS codes are hierarchical.
 NAICS sectors are two digit codes, e.g. NAICS 42 is Retail Traide, which appears in this list as `42000000`.
-In order to restrict our selection to sectors and supersectors, enter `??000000` in the Code textbox (at the bottom) and hit the Search button.
-The list is now restricted to codes with any two characters followed by six zeroes.
+In order to restrict our selection to sectors and supersectors, enter `000000` (six zeroes) in the Search Industry textbox.
+The listbox will automatically update based on the search filter.
     Select *all* of the industries in the listbox and click Next Form.

 7. Year (Screen 7 of 7): In spite of the name, you are not selecting